Chatting Makes Perfect: Chat-based Image Retrieval: Evaluation

 {\bf Few-Shot Questioner:} We test four pre-trained LLMs to generate the next question, based on few-shot instructions \cite{GPT_3}.
 We explicitly instruct the model with the prompt {\it ``Ask a new question in the following dialog, assume that the questions are designed to help us retrieve this image from a large collection of images''} alongside with a few train examples (shots) of dialogues with the next predicted question.
 Examples for such prompts can be found in our supplementary material.
 Specifically, we tested FLAN-T5-XXL\cite{FLAN_T5}, FLAN-ALPACA-XL\cite{ALPACA}, FLAN-ALPACA-XXL, and ChatGPT\cite{ChatGPT}.
 The examples in \Cref{fig:retrieval_ex_5,fig:retrieval_ex_6} were generated using ChatGPT as questioner.

-{\bf Unanswered Questioner:} in this method we use an LLM to generate 10 questions about a given image caption, excluding the human interaction dependency on the next question generation.
-Namely, each question is generated based only on the given image caption and the previous generated questions (due to the auto-regressive generation approach of language models, the question depends on previously generated tokens).
+{\bf Unanswered Questioner:} in this method we use an LLM to generate 10 questions at once, based solely on the given caption and without seeing any answers.
+Thus, although the actual retrieval is conducted using the full dialogues (questions and answers), the questions generated in this manner are not affected by the answers.
 Here we provide ChatGPT with the following prompt: ``{\it Write 10 short questions about the image described by the following caption.
 Assume that the questions are designed to help us retrieve this image from a large collection of images: [CAPTION]}''.
+This experiment demonstrates how the influence of the answers on the question generation affects the retrieval performance.

 {\bf Human:} Here we use the human-labelled VisDial dataset \cite{visdial}.
 We extract the questions from each dialog to simulate a human question generator.